-I recall being with about eight scholars as the account of Lazarus' death and resurrection was being covered.
-Most of these scholars did not know what was recorded in verse 44 when in verse 43 it was recorded that Jesus spoke at Lazarus's tomb, "Lazarus, come out."
-In verse 44, it is recorded, "The man who had died came out ...."
-One of the scholars turned and looked at me and said, "This changes everything."
+I recall being with about eight scholars as the account of Lazarus' death and resurrection was being covered.2 Most of these scholars did not know what was recorded in verse 44 when in verse 43 it was recorded that Jesus spoke at Lazarus's tomb, "Lazarus, come out."
+In verse 44, it is recorded, "The man who had died came out" One of the scholars turned and looked at me and said, "This verse changes everything."
 You know, he was right.
 It does change everything.
 C. S. Lewis said, "I believe in Christianity as I believe that the Sun has risen, not only because I see it, but because by it I see everything else."
+To me, everything else particularly includes finance.

 Many people have invested time to improve this material.
 I am deeply indebted to Ann, my wife, for long hours of editing early drafts.
-Further, corrections and insights were provided by participants in several organizations, including members of various organizations at the University of Alabama, including the Christian Faculty Fellowship, Navigators International, and Living International Fellowship.
-Several individuals provided editorial insights, including Scott Green, Andrew Southwell, and many others.
+Further, corrections and insights were provided by participants in several organizations, including members of various organizations at the University of Alabama such as the Christian Faculty Fellowship, Navigators International, and Living International Fellowship.
+Several individuals provided editorial insights, including Professor Don M. Chance, Scott Green, Andrew Southwell, and many others.
 This material has been taught in various forms at my home church, Emmanuel Baptist Church in Tuscaloosa, Alabama.